2010 German Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media at a later press conference.
 Alonso described his race weekend as "good overall" and felt the one-two finish for Ferrari was a deserving and strong result.
 He said he felt that the team's motivation would drop in the event of poor finishes and stated that Ferrari would get overexcited after finishing strongly and did not see a reason to be pessimistic for the next race of the season.
 Massa said it was a "very good" race for his team and that his tyres behaved better than he had expected.
 He felt he was not in the battle for the championship because he had lost a large number of valuable points and said every person recognised that he was able to win races and be competitive.
 Vettel said that despite losing two positions at the start of the race, he felt comfortable in his car and was happy to clinch a podium position at his home Grand Prix.
 Although he said he would have preferred to have scored more points, he felt third place was the best result his team could secure, a finish that Red Bull could be proud of.

 Fourth-place finisher Hamilton said it had been a tough race for him because his car did not feel as good as he hoped.
 He had also hoped the gap would be closer than it was in qualifying.
 Webber stated that he enjoyed the first part of the event and was looking forward to the next race of the season.
-Kovalainen was issued with an reprimand for his role in the collision with de la Rosa.
+Kovalainen was issued with a reprimand for his role in the collision with de la Rosa.
 He admitted that he was at fault for causing the incident because he was allowing another car to pass him and had not seen de la Rosa approaching him.
 Force India's chief operating officer Otmar Szafnauer said the confusion resulting in the error of fitting the wrong tyres for both their drivers was an example of cause and effect.
 He wanted to disregard the issue and look forward to the next few races.
 The team received a warning from the stewards and avoided disqualification because they had recognised their mistake immediately.